Cercospora sojina: Significance

 The pathogen is a serious concern to soybean farmers and can cause detrimental yield loss during the growing season.
 Since 2000, the fungus has been present in the northern and southern U.S. states as well as 27 other countries spanning North and South America, Europe Africa and Asia (Lin and Kelly 2018).
 The fungus is very prevalent in the southern U.S., but in previous years it has spread to northern soybean fields (Smith, 2020).
 During a wet season, the fungus can cause up to a 30% loss of soybean crop in some fields (Bayer, 2018).
 Other authors note a yield loss as high as 60% due to the reduction in photosynthetic area, early leaf loss and reduced seed quality (Lin and Kelly, 2018).

 Crop reduction from the pathogen can differ each year depending on the environmental conditions.
-Between 2010 and 2014, bushel loss varied between 3,727 to 18,147 (bushels in thousands) in the United States.
-Another source states that in Midwestern states between 1996-2000, the estimated loss was 460,000 bushels and between 2013-2017 the estimated loss was reported as 7,600,000 bushels in the same areas (Stoetzer, 2019).
+Between 2010 and 2014, bushel loss varied between 3,727 and 18,147 (bushels in thousands) in the United States.
+Another source states that in Midwestern states between 1996 and 2000, the estimated loss was 460,000 bushels and between 2013 and 2017 the estimated loss was reported as 7,600,000 bushels in the same areas (Stoetzer, 2019).

 Attempts to reduce the presence of the fungus have been employed, however, Cercospora sojina still remains a threat to farmers.
 Resistance to fungicide has already occurred in 13 U.S. states at the end of 2016.
-New versions of the fungal genome have also been observed across the U.S, Brazil, China and other regions where soybeans are grown that have varying virulence and resistance levels (Lin and Kelly, 2018; Gu et al., 2020).
+New versions of the fungal genome have also been observed across the U.S., Brazil, China and other regions where soybeans are grown that have varying virulence and resistance levels (Lin and Kelly, 2018; Gu et al., 2020).
 Warmer winter temperatures have been suggested as a possible contributor to an increase in Frogeye Spot disease as well as susceptible soybeans and conservation tillage.
 If leftover residue from infected plants is not removed and crop rotation does not occur, the fungus will continue to develop into the next growing season.